-Option Action Туре Click on the drop-down arrow and select the element type to which to apply auto naming/auto numbering.
+Option Action Type Click on the drop-down arrow and select the element type to which to apply auto naming/auto numbering.
+Stereotype If you want to apply the naming convention to a particular stereotype of the element type, click on the button to the right of the field, and locate and select the stereotype name using the Stereotype Selector dialog.
+Note that you can apply one naming convention to the base element type (such as a Class) and a different naming convention to a stereotype of that element (such as a SysML Block).
 Name Prefix Type a prefix for the new names (optional).
-Name Counter Type the counter value; use as many 0's as required to pad the number.
+Name Type the counter value; use as many 0's

+Counter as required to pad the number.
 Name Suffix Type a suffix for the new names (optional).
 Name Apply on creation Select the checkbox to apply auto naming to each new element of the specified type, on creation.
 If you do not select the checkbox (but click on Save), the autonaming details for the specified element type remain defined in the dialog, but are not applied to new elements of that type.
-The default element naming convention takes effect ( <element type=""><n>).</n></element> Alias Prefix Type a prefix for the new Aliases (optional).
+The default element naming convention takes effect (<element type=""><n>).</n></element> Alias Prefix Type a prefix for the new Aliases (optional).
 Alias Counter Type the counter value; use as many 0's as required to pad the number.
+Alias Suffix Type a suffix for the new Aliases (optional).
+Alias Apply on creation Select the checkbox to apply Alias auto naming to each new element of the specified type, on creation.
+If you do not select the checkbox (but click on the Save button), the Alias autonaming details for the specified element type remain defined in the dialog, but are not applied to new elements of that type.
+The default element naming convention takes effect (<element type><n>).